davidrtorres/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/A. Pizza Metrics.md

 ---
 ### Cleaning Tables
 ### 1. customer_orders Table
-* exclusion and extras columns have blank spaces which will be indicated as null.
+* The exclusion and extras columns need to be cleaned.
+* There are blank spaces which will be indicated as null.
-* The null string values in exclusion and extras columns will be converteded to null values.
+* The null string values in exclusion and extras columns will be converted to null values.

 ```python
 DROP TABLE IF EXISTS cleaned_customer_orders;